Get a COVID-19 test for people who have symptoms

 - Charlton Athletic Football Club, SE7 - mobile testing facility accessible by car

 - Abery Street, Plumstead, SE18 - walk-through testing centre, accessible on foot only

 - De Vere Devonport House Car Park, SE10 - walk-through testing centre, accessible on foot only.

 Booking is essential for all testing centres which are open 8am to 8pm, 7 days a week.
 To book a slot and find out more visit gov.uk/get-coronavirus-test or call 119.

-Tested positive for COVID-19 or are told by the NHS to self-isolate because of close contact with someone who has COVID-19?
-If so you may be eligible for a £500 payment.
+If you receive a positive COVID-19 test result or are told to self-isolate by the NHS because of close contact with someone who has COVID-19, you may be eligible for a £500 payment.

 The payment is for people on a low income who must self-isolate for 10 days and cannot work from home during this period.

 If a significant number of cases of a COVID-19 variant of concern are found in the borough, we’re ready to roll out surge testing in affected areas.